lin-stephanie/astro-antfustyle-theme/src/content/blog/advanced-configuration.md

 Open the `plugins/og-template/markup.ts` file and replace the SVG section entirely.

 You may need to adjust the SVG element's `width`, `height`, and `viewBox` attributes to fit properly.
-It's recommended to paste the code below into the [Satori - OG Image Playground](https://og-playground.vercel.app/) under the Tailwind (experimental) tab for testing.
+It's recommended to paste the code below into the :link[Satori: OG Image Playground]{id=https://og-playground.vercel.app/} under the Tailwind (experimental) tab for testing.

 ```xml
 <div